null

 Frequently Asked Questions

 There's no single “better” option — it depends on your project.
-Stainless steel wins on durability, UV resistance, and low maintenance, making it ideal for permanent outdoor and poolside water features in Australia.
-Acrylic wins on price and creates a more dynamic projecting water curtain, making it great for shaded or indoor installations on a budget.
+Stainless steel wins on durability, UV resistance, and low maintenance, making it ideal for permanent outdoor and poolside water features in full sun.
+Acrylic wins on price and creates a more dynamic projecting water curtain, making it great for shaded, south-facing, or indoor installations on a budget.

 Yes — both stainless steel and acrylic Luponds spillways are compatible with fresh, chlorinated, and salt water.
-For saltwater pool environments, we recommend marine-grade 316 stainless steel for superior corrosion resistance.
+For saltwater pool environments, we recommend marine-grade 316 stainless steel for superior corrosion resistance, since dissolved salt levels run higher than plain chlorinated water.
 Read our 316 vs 304 stainless steel guide →

 Stainless steel Luponds spillways feature a 35mm lip with bottom inlets only.
 Acrylic models come in a 40mm lip with back inlets, or a larger 135mm lip with bottom inlets — giving you more plumbing flexibility.